Wheeling Jamboree: 1950s

 In 1951, the Country Harmony Boys, the first country band to have a union contract joined the WWVA Jamboree.
 They worked as a staff band meaning they worked with anybody on the show that could use them.
 The majority of the cast at the Jamboree did not make recordings, but those who did include Hawkshaw Hawkins, Wilma Lee & Stoney Cooper, Big Slim McAuliffe, Red Belcher, the Lilly Brothers, Gay Schwing, Lee & Juanita Moore, the Ritchie Brothers, Roy Scott, and the Radio Rangerettes.
 Doc Williams even founded his own record company, Wheeling Records.
 In 1953, the honky-tonk vocalist Sidney "Hardrock" Gunter came to the show.
 He later branched out on his own recording rockabilly for Sun Records.
 During the 1950s, recorded music gradually replaced live performances and Hardrock Gunter and Lee Moore became the station's deejays.
 Married couples who performed at the Jamboree became increasingly popular such as Joe & Shirley Barker, Lee & Juanita Moore, Doc & Chickie Williams, and Wilma Lee & Stoney Cooper.
 In April 1952, bluegrass music made its entry at the Jamboree when the Bailey Brothers and Their Happy Valley Boys were signed.
 The Bailey Brothers left the show in 1954 when Dan Bailey became ill and returned to Tennessee.

 The bluegrass duo of Jim & Jesse McReynolds and Hylo Brown had a short stint at the Jamboree during the summer months of 1955.
 In October 1956, the Osborne Brothers joined the Jamboree.
 They had previously been on the show, between August and December 1955, as part of Charlie Bailey's Band.
 The Osbornes left the show and moved to the Grand Ole Opry in 1963.
-As the fame of Elvis Presley began to increase, a similar decrease in honky-tonk and traditional styles began to take its toll among the members of the Jamboree and many was forced to leave.
+As the fame of Elvis Presley began to increase, a similar decrease in honky-tonk and traditional styles began to take its toll among the members of the Jamboree and many were forced to leave.
 During this period rockabilly became a regular feature at the show with artists like Bob Gallion, Hardrock Gunter and Chuck & Jim Cook.
 All had joined earlier as straight country singers.
 The Jamboree managed to survive the explosion of rock 'n roll through a mix of rockabilly and traditional music.